rclone/rclone/docs/content/commands/rclone_about.md

       --jottacloud-unlink                            Remove existing public link to file/folder with link command rather than creating.
       --jottacloud-upload-resume-limit SizeSuffix    Files bigger than this can be resumed if the upload fail's. (default 10M)
       --jottacloud-user string                       User Name:
+      --koofr-endpoint string                        The Koofr API endpoint to use (default "https://app.koofr.net") --koofr-mountid string                         Mount ID of the mount to use.
+If omitted, the primary mount is used.
+      --koofr-password string                        Your Koofr password for rclone (generate one at https://app.koofr.net/app/admin/preferences/password)
-  -l, --links                                        Translate symlinks to/from regular files with a '.rclonelink' extension
-      --local-no-check-updated                       Don't check to see if the files change during upload --local-no-unicode-normalization               Don't apply unicode normalization to paths and filenames (Deprecated)
+      --koofr-user string                            Your Koofr user name -l, --links                                        Translate symlinks to/from regular files with a '.rclonelink' extension --local-no-check-updated                       Don't check to see if the files change during upload --local-no-unicode-normalization               Don't apply unicode normalization to paths and filenames (Deprecated)